ChinaiArman/ChinaiArman/README.md

 🎮 In my free time I tutor Computer Systems at BCIT, and coach various University ESports teams in Blizzard's Overwatch.

-🔭 I am currently working on a variety of projects, including creating an NLP model to normalize pantry data (Vivery), and an advanced analytics websites for Overwatch players.
+🔭 I am currently working on a variety of projects, including an advanced analytics websites for Overwatch players.

 🌐 Feel free to explore my other projects and repositories <a href="https://github.com/ChinaiArman?tab=repositories&q=&type=&language=&sort=stargazers"> here</a>!
 If you wish to connect, my socials are linked above.